Dallas Weapons Lawyers

 An individual who has been convicted of a felony cannot possess a firearm until 5 years has passed since his conviction or when he is discharged from probation or parole, whichever is later.
 Even after the five-year period has passed, a convicted felon cannot possess a firearm except where the person lives.
 Unlawful Possession of a Firearm is a Third Degree Felony.

 A person can be prosecuted for Possessing a Prohibited Weapon if a person intentionally or knowingly possesses, manufactures, transports, repairs or sells:

 - A switchblade knife

 - A zip gun

 An individual cannot intentionally, knowingly, or recklessly possess a firearm, club, illegal knife, or a prohibited weapon at a:

 This offense is a Third Degree Felony.
 Many people have accidentally left a gun in a bag that they carry to an airport.
 Since 911, many of these cases are filed.
 But just because you possess a weapon on the premises of an airport doesn’t automatically make you guilty of a criminal offense.
 The State still must prove that the person being charged intentionally, knowingly or recklessly possessed the weapon.
 Neil Pask has been successful in getting many of these cases “No Billed” in the Grand Jury or dismissed in the trial court.

-If you are charged with a Weapons violation, contact Neil Pask for a free consultation.
+If you are charged with a Weapons violation, contact Pask Law for a free consultation.